The most creative Christmas decoration ideas for your kitchen

 And now we come to our third tip.
 Before you go crazy picking out decorations, decide on the aesthetic you want to decorate your kitchen or living room with for Christmas.
 The idea is to choose a Nordic style, for example, with earthy colours and pale wood and to maintain a cohesive look throughout the space.

 You could opt for classic red and green or use white.
 This tone works very well with silver or gold and creates a relaxed, wintry atmosphere.
-But remember, no more than two colors if you want to achieve a stylish look.
+But remember, no more than two colours if you want to achieve a stylish look.
 Don’t forget, “less is more” when it comes to decorating and turning your kitchen into a fairground is as bad as doing things by half measures.

 4: DECIDE WHICH DECORATIONS YOU’RE GOING TO USE